 TBS flights on August 4th flew an instrumentation suite of VOCs, ozone, aerosol size, and meteorological sensors.
-VOCs were identified in all samples and their concentration and composition are is shown in Fig. 2b.
-The total measured VOC mixing ratios were cotal VOC concentrations were similar on the morning and midday flights (average: 2.4 ± 0.7 and 3.2 \pm 1.0 ppbv, respectively), and increased by a factor of two on the evening flight (Flight #6, average: 7.3 \pm 2.2 ppbv, Table S5).
-The select VOC concentration-mixing ratios peaked at 10.3 ± 3.1 ppbv on the midafternoon Flight #6 (Sample #4) and decreased in Samples #5 and 6 as the platform neared the surface.
+VOCs were identified in all samples and their composition is shown in Fig. 2b.
+The total measured VOC mixing ratios were similar on the morning and midday flights (average: 2.4 ± 0.7 and 3.2 ± 1.0 ppbv, respectively), and increased by a factor of two on the evening flight (Flight #6, average: 7.3 ± 2.2 ppbv, Table S5).
+The select VOC mixing ratios peaked at 10.3 ± 3.1 ppbv on the midafternoon Flight #6 (Sample #4) and decreased in Samples #5 and 6 as the platform neared the surface.
 Isoprene was the predominant component of the VOC composition during all flights at the background site.
-On Flight #6 (Sample #4), isoprene concentrations peaked at 8.7 ± 2.6 ppby, following the known daytime trend of increasing concentrations mixing ratios coincident with increasing solar radiation.
-These concentrations isoprene mixing ratios are consistent with previous observations of vertical isoprene concentrations gradients in the Amazon.
-For example, aerial concentrations mixing ratios ranging from 0.6 - 11 ppbv have been reported on aircraft and balloon studies, reflecting the variability in the vertical column across different locations (Greenberg et al., 2004; Karl et al., 2007; Jardine et al., 2016; Liu et al., 2018; Batista et al., 2019).
-Monoterpenes, including α-pinene, β-pinene, and limonene, accounted for 10% of the daily VOC composition.
-The biogenic emissions of these reactive compounds from vegetation depend on the type of vegetation, temperature, sunlight intensity, and responses to changes in their natural environment (e.g., storms or droughts) (Kim, 2001; Guenther et al., 2012; Steiner, 2020).
+On Flight #6 (Sample #4), isoprene peaked at $8.7 \pm 2.6$ ppbv, following the known daytime trend of increasing mixing ratios coincident with increasing

+- 305 solar radiation.
+These isoprene mixing ratios are consistent with previous observations of vertical isoprene gradients in the Amazon.
+For example, aerial mixing ratios ranging from 0.6 11 ppbv have been reported on aircraft and balloon studies, reflecting the variability in the vertical column across different locations (Greenberg et al., 2004; Karl et al., 2007; Jardine et al., 2016; Liu et al., 2018; Batista et al., 2019).
+Monoterpenes, including $\alpha$ -pinene, $\beta$ -pinene, and limonene, accounted for 10% of the daily VOC composition.
+The biogenic emissions of these reactive compounds from vegetation depend on the type of - 310 vegetation, temperature, sunlight intensity, and responses to changes in their natural environment (e.g., storms or droughts) (Kim, 2001; Guenther et al., 2012; Steiner, 2020).
 In addition to biogenic sources, these compounds can also be emitted from the usage and manufacturing of volatile chemical products (Gkatzelis et al., 2021a; Gkatzelis et al., 2021b).
 These consumer-based anthropogenic sources highlight the complexity of isoprene and monoterpene emissions in urban regions, which can influence their subsequent secondary chemistry to form SOA.
-These processes can ultimately impact regional land-atmosphere interactions, particularly in areas with a combination of natural, managed, and urban landscapes, such as the southeastern United States.
+These processes can ultimately impact regional land-atmosphere - 315 interactions, particularly in areas with a combination of natural, managed, and urban landscapes, such as the southeastern United States.
 Anthropogenic VOCs (e.g., benzene, toluene, ethylbenzene, and the xylene isomers (BTEX)) were identified as well on TBS flights, primarily below 0.3 km AGL, consistent with ground-based automotive sources.
-The observed BTEX concentrations mixing ratios are similar to daytime observations from 2021 TRACER-AQ measurements at the San Jacinto Battleground site, situated approximately 1 km from the UAV operations in this study (Shrestha et al., 2023a).
-In contrast to the exceptionally high nighttime measurements in 2021, the BTEX concentrations remained below 1 ppbv during our observations.
+The observed BTEX mixing ratios are similar to daytime observations from 2021 TRACER-AQ measurements at the San Jacinto Battleground site, situated approximately 1 km from the UAV operations in this study (Shrestha et al., 2023a).
+In contrast to the exceptionally - 320 high nighttime measurements in 2021, BTEX remained below 1 ppbv during our observations.
 This suggests the absence of industrial influence at the site location during this sampling period.
 Throughout the day, ozone concentrations increased gradually, yet remained consistent across different sampling altitudes.
-The low (< 30 ppbv) ozone concentrations were consistent with a background location upwind from primary emission sources.
-Aerosol observations prior to Flight #6 showed minimal variability with concentrations below 250 cm-3 on all flights and primarily consisting of 0.13 - 0.33 μm aerosols (> 97% of aerosol size composition).
-However, the peak aerosol concentration of 1900 cm-3 aligns temporally with the largest VOC concentration mixing ratio,
+The low ( $\leq$ 30 ppbv) ozone concentrations were consistent with a background location upwind from primary emission sources.
+Aerosol observations prior to Flight #6 showed minimal variability with concentrations below 250 cm-3 on all flights and primarily consisting of 0.13 - 0.33 μm aerosols (> - 325 97% of aerosol size composition).
+However, the peak aerosol concentration of 1900 cm-3 aligns temporally with the largest VOC mixing ratio, which indicates a change in both the gas and particle phase was captured with this payload.
+It is important to emphasize that the analytes quantified in this study represent only a select subset of the total VOCs present in the atmosphere.